 PML is a not-for-profit healthcare provider delivering NHS primary healthcare contracts in Oxfordshire and Northamptonshire.
-We are run by local GPs for local patients, and we have over 10 years of success in delivering high quality NHS primary care services.
+We are run by local GPs for local patients, and we have nearly 20 years of success in delivering high quality NHS primary care services.
 We believe that local care providers, who know and understand the health needs of their own patients, and who are used to working collaboratively in their region, can provide the best quality and most cost-effective integrated primary care services.
 We work to develop services we know people want and need so that patients get the best care options for their circumstances.

 PML is registered with the Care Quality Commission.
 Read our latest Infection Control Statement here.

 PML provides GP services (GMS) at Banbury Cross Health Centre which operates from South Bar House in the centre of Banbury, with a branch surgery at 58 Bridge Street, Banbury.
 The service has a registered population of over 40K patients.
 Our easily accessible locations provide a flexible range of bookable appointments and other services for patients, based on the guiding principle of ensuring that the local public can access services between 8am to 6:30 pm, five days a week, in addition to providing some services in the evenings and weekend.
 Alongside our large team of GPs and Nurses, we employ a number of Allied Health Professionals including Clinical Pharmacists, Physiotherapists, Mental Health Workers and Paramedics.
 Our new Social Prescribing team offer extra support for our more vulnerable patients.

 The Practice has delivered over c70k Covid Vaccinations since the start of the pandemic.

 The Practice is the largest research site in the Thames Valley region and in 2021/22 was involved in 38 studies and has recruited 1451 patients.

 The Practice is rated Good in all domains by the CQC.